 The Health Foundation’s Advancing Applied Analytics programme aims to improve analytical capability in support of health and care services.

-The programme supports analysts who are working on local innovative and ambitious projects that can demonstrate how they will improve analytical capability in support of health and care services and provide lessons for the wider care system.
+Through this programme we support analysts who are working on local innovative and ambitious projects that can demonstrate how they will improve analytical capability in support of health and care services and provide lessons for the wider care system.

-We offer funding to projects from a broad range of areas, provided these can demonstrate improvements in analytical capability.
+We don't focusing on specific themes but consider applications from a broad range of areas, provided these can demonstrate improvements in analytical capability.
 We are especially interested in projects that address the capability deficiencies we identified in our report Understanding analytical capability in health care.
-For example: